Pavle Bošković

-Pavle Bošković (Ruma, Austria-Hungary, 11 August 1849 - Belgrade, Kingdom of Serbs, Croats and Slovenes, 23 April 1923) was a Serbian Army general and the 12th Dean of the Academic Board of the Military Academy and its chief (1900-1901).
+Pavle Bošković (Ruma, Austrian Empire, 11 August 1849 - Belgrade, Kingdom of Serbs, Croats and Slovenes, 23 April 1923) was a Serbian Army general and the 12th Dean of the Academic Board of the Military Academy and its chief (1900-1901).

 Biography

 Pavle Bošković was born on 11 August 1849 in Ruma.
 He graduated from high school in Belgrade in 1865 and in the same year he enrolled the Artillery School of the Military Academy in Belgrade as a cadet.
 In 1869 Bošković graduated from the Military Academy and immediately after that in January 1870 he was promoted to the rank of artillery lieutenant.
 Until 1872 he served as an NCO in a Field battery, and from 1872 to 1873 as an artillery inspection.
 In 1873 as a state cadet Bošković was sent to Prussia to take a course on how to improve in the quartermaster's service.
 Upon his return to Serbia in 1875. just before the start of the First Serbian-Turkish War he was on duty in the economic department of the Ministry of Defense.